 This is the last in a four-part series on getting your chickens and coop ready for the winter.

-- Both visible spectrum lights and heat lamps give off some light, which may increase egg production in the winter.
+- Finally, both visible spectrum lights and heat lamps give off some light, which may increase egg production in the winter.
 In fact, some people use lights on a timer specifically for this purpose, extending the day by a few hours in the morning and evening, but the merits of this practice are outside of the scope of this post.

-Do you heat your coop in the winter?
+Do you heat your chicken coop in the winter?
 How?
 And why or why not?
 Help make this post an even better resource by sharing your perspective in the comments below.

 That’s it for our series on Winter Chicken Coop Care (if you missed the other posts, here’s a link back to the start).
 And here are all our posts tagged “Winter” if you want to see what others are doing.